 (4) A direction to the Registrar under subsection (1) shall include a statement of the reasons for which the direction is given and a copy of that statement shall be attached to the summons referred to in that subsection and served therewith.

-(5) The organisation concerned may apply to the Registrar for further particulars of the statement of reasons referred to in subsection (4) and the Registrar shall supply such further particulars as the Commissioner who constituted the Commission that gave the direction may direct.
+(5) The organisation concerned may apply to the Registrar for further particulars of the statement of reasons referred to in subsection (4) and the Registrar shall supply such further particulars as the commissioner who constituted the Commission that gave the direction may direct.

-(6) For the hearing and determination of a matter under this section the Commissioner referred to in subsection (5) shall not be a member of the Full Bench.
+(6) For the hearing and determination of a matter under this section the commissioner referred to in subsection (5) shall not be a member of the Full Bench.

 (7) On the return of the summons (not being a summons to which subsection (7b) applies) if it appears to the Full Bench that by reason of the conduct of the organisation or its officers or members or any of them, either generally or in any particular case, the continuance of the registration is not consistent with or will not serve the objects of this Act, the Full Bench —